MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 June 20 & 21:

 Week of July 1 – NO WORK ON JULY 4 or 5:

 Due to the extent of the paving requirements for this project, crews will first prepare an area for paving the day before the actual paving.
 This will require a hard closure of the portion of the street that is to be paved the following day.
 Local access to neighboring businesses and residents will be maintained, but there will be delays while crews make the site safe for passage.

 Due to paving subcontractor availability, paving in certain sections of the project area is taking longer to complete.
 Paving is dependent on weather conditions and paving contractors are in high demand during the summer months.
 Thank you for your patience while we work to finalize restoration and paving throughout the project area.

 Open trench construction will be used for this project.
 Open trench construction is the traditional and most common method of sewer construction and consists of excavating the existing pipe, replacing or repairing it, and the refilling the trench.
 For more details and photos about this and other construction methods, visit www.portlandoregon.gov/bes/methods.

 To learn what to expect during construction, visit www.portlandoregon.gov/bes/constructionimpacts.

 We would like to know about the access needs at homes and businesses in the area, as well as any parking concerns, delivery schedules or other information you would like to share.
-Please feel free to fill out our online business survey or contact us directly (information below).
+Please contact us directly (information below).

 With questions, comments or concerns about business operations, medical issues or deliveries, please contact Joe Tursi at Joe.Tursi@portlandoregon.gov or 503-823-5753.
 To sign up for periodic email updates, click the Sign Up! button or email Joe with “Slabtown” in the subject line.